 These ferrets, however, require proper quality care for them to reach their full potential.

-Angora Ferrets are an emerging breed of ferrets with an origin in Europe that spans not more than three decades.
+Angora Ferrets are an emerging breed of ferrets originating in Europe that have only been around the last few decades.

 This undoubtedly cute species of ferrets was first realized at a breeding facility in Scandinavia.